EduardoMVAz/Enigma_Encrypter/README.md

 * For this reason, each letter in the message, including spaces, is multiplied by a matrix P, which is a permutated identity matrix, generated utilizing the seed given by the user or pre-selected.

 * After this, the letter is multiplied by another version of the P matrix, but shuffled once more, called E matrix.
-The E matrix permutates the P matrix once again, so each letter has a completely different permutation process, making the cryptography way more efficient than just permutating the whole message in the same manner.
+The E matrix permutates the P matrix once again, so each encrypted letter Lc has a completely different permutation process, making the cryptography way more efficient than just permutating the whole message in the same manner.

 * This is repeated a the number of times equal to the index (0 - size of the message) of the letter in the message.
-So, for example, the first letter V1 is multiplied only by P, P @ V1, for its index in the message is 0, and the seventh letter V7 is multiplied by P and 6 times by E, E @ E @ E @ E @ E @ E @ P @ V7, for its index in the message is 6.
+So, for example, the first letter L1:

+     $Lc_1$ = $PL_1$

+* For the seventh letter $L_7$:

+    $Lc_7$ = $EEEEEEPL_7$

 #### Decryption